dimassuarez/cencalc_quicksort/README.md

 We kindly request that any use of the CENCALC software or derivative should include at least the following citation:

 1)	E. Suárez, N. Díaz, J. Méndez and D. Suárez.
 CENCALC: A Computational Tool for Conformational Entropy Calculations from Molecular Simulations.
 J. Comput.
 Chem.
 54, 2031.
-DOI: 10.1002/jcc.23350.
+DOI: 10.1002/jcc.23350

 The methods implemented in CENCALC are fully described in the following references:

 2)	E. Suárez, N. Díaz and D. Suárez.
 Entropy Calculations of Single Molecules by Combining the Rigid-Rotor and Harmonic-Oscillator Approximations with Conformational Entropy Estimations from Molecular Dynamics Simulations J. Chem.
 Theor.
 Comput.
 2011, 7, 2638-2653.
 DOI: 10.1021/ct200216n

 3)	E. Suárez, D. Suárez.
 Multibody Local Approximation: Application to Conformational Entropy Calculations on Biomolecules.
 J. Chem.
 Phys.
 2012, 137, 084115.
-DOI: 10.1063/1.4748104.
+DOI: 10.1063/1.4748104

+4)	D. Suárez and N. Díaz.
+Toward Reliable and Insightful Entropy Calculations on Flexible Molecules.
+J. Chem.
+Theory Comput.
+2022, 18, 7166–7178.
+DOI: 10.1021/acs.jctc.2c00858

 All questions regarding the usage of this version of the CENCALC program or bug reports should be addressed to Dimas Suárez (dimas@uniovi.es).